LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/entities.md

 Deleting an entity is a non-recoverable action, so be certain about doing so before taking this action.

 {: .important}
-Ensure the entity isn't being used in any intents before you delete it.
+Before you delete an entity, ensure that it isn't being used in any intents or Knowledge Base articles.

 **To delete an entity**